Programme Highlights

 The

-treatment works in the city, STSTW currently serves nearly one million people
+the city, STSTW currently serves nearly one million people with a daily

-with a daily treatment capacity of 340,000 cubic metres.
-The ambitious
+treatment capacity of 340,000 m3.
+The ambitious relocation project

-relocation project to caverns at Nui Po Shan not only enhances operational
+to caverns at Nui Po Shan not only enhances operational efficiency, but also

-efficiency but also serves as a paradigm shift in wastewater management for
+serves as a paradigm shift in wastewater management for Asia and beyond.

 A